pnnehome/pnnehome.github.io/_sources/index.rst.txt

     "\beta_1"       0.25836
     "\beta_2"      -0.53811

-The rest of this page gives more details on the search model, how to format your data, and how to get standard errors.
+The rest of this page gives details on: (i) the search model, (ii) how to format data, and (iii) how to get standard errors.

 1) The search model
 """"""""""""""""""""""
 Sequential search models have been commonly applied in economics & marketing.
 A consumer faces :math:`J` products (or options).
 She decides which options to search and which option to buy.
 Searching an option incurs a search cost but also reveals some utility for that option.
-The search model estimated by the pretrained NNE here is a standard one.
+The search model estimated by our pretrained NNE here is a standard one.
 The exact specification of it is given in :ref:`Wei and Jiang (2025) <papers_home>`.
 Here we give a high-level description:

-* A consumer searches and chooses among a list of products, plus an outside good.
+* A consumer faces a list of :math:`J` products plus an outside good.
 A free search is endowed (because in most data each consumer searches at least once).
 * The list shows some **product attributes** that affect consumer's utility for products.
-The effects of these attributes are described by coefficients :math:`\beta`.
+Their effects are described by :math:`\beta`.
 * There may be some **consumer attributes** that affect consumer's outside utility.
-The effects of these attributes are described by coefficients :math:`\eta`.
+Their effects are described by :math:`\eta`.
-* There may also be **advertising attributes** that affect search costs (but not utility).
-The effects of these attributes are described by coefficients :math:`\alpha`.
+* There may be **advertising attributes** that affect search costs (but not utility).
+Their effects are described by :math:`\alpha`.

 For a survey on empirical applications of search models, see :ref:`Ursu, Seiler, & Honka (2025) <papers_home>`.

 2) Data format
 """"""""""""""""""""""
-To use the pretrained NNE, organize data into five arrays: ``Y``, ``Xp``, ``Xa``, ``Xc``, and ``consumer_index``.
-Respectively, they store search & purchase outcomes, product attributes, advertising attributes, consumer attributes, and consumer identifiers.

-Below, we illustrate with an example of shopping at an online retailer.
+Our code assumes that the data are represented in five arrays: ``Y``, ``Xp``, ``Xa``, ``Xc``, and ``consumer_idx``.
+The easiest way to explain them is through an example of shopping at an online retailer, which we illustrate below.
 There are :math:`n` = 10,000 consumers and :math:`J` = 15 options per consumer.
-Below shows a preview of the top rows of  ``consumer_index``, ``Y``, ``Xp``, and ``Xa``.
-Note there are :math:`nJ` rows in total.
-We see:

-* ``consumer_idx`` is a column vector.
+* ``consumer_idx`` is a column vector with :math:`nJ` rows.
 Each value indicates the consumer.
-* ``Y`` has two columns; the 1st column indicates search and 2nd column indicates purchase.
+* ``Y`` has two columns with :math:`nJ` rows; the 1st column indicates searches and 2nd column indicates purchases.
 In this example, we see the first consumer searched the 1st, 3rd, and 8th options.
 She bought the 3rd option.
 * ``Xp`` stores product attributes.
 In this example, there are two product attributes: a 1-5 product rating and log price.
 * ``Xa`` stores advertising attributes.
-In this example, there is one advertising attribute: whether the product is highlighted on the retailer website.
+In this example, the single advertising attribute indicates whether the product is highlighted on the retailer website.
 * ``Xc`` stores consumer attributes.
-It is not previewed below.
 It has only :math:`n` rows, one for each consumer.
+It is not shown below.

 .. code-block:: console